How to Look after Your Self, your family, and other pets when you have had to say goodbye

 Getting another pet

 Rushing into this decision isn’t fair for you or your new pet.
-Each animal has their own unique character and a new animal can’t replace the one that you lost.
+Each animal has its own unique character and a new animal can’t replace the one that you lost.
 You’ll know when the timing is appropriate to adopt a new pet after giving yourself time to grieve, contemplating whether you are prepared, and paying close attention to your feelings.